xvk3/nasmshell/README.md

 ## TODO:

+ - [ ] Check if NASM is installed
- - [] Add "exec" function to assemble and execute instructions
+ - [ ] Add "exec" function to assemble and execute instructions

 ## commands